nanacy/app-secret/README.md

 # README
 A site where you can create/read/update/destroy an user.
+And read a secret page.

 ## Admire the site
 The link : https://secret-app-heroku.herokuapp.com/